AndrewWPhillips/eggql/TUTORIAL.md

 One of the great things about **eggql** is that you may be able to quickly turn existing software into a GraphQL server.
 This is because you can often use existing structs, slices and maps to generate GraphQL types, with trivial changes to your code.
 As long as the field name is capitalized then the field will automatically resolve to its value.
 A good example of this is the `Height` field of the `Human` struct we have already seen.

 One complication with resolver functions is: How do they access the data of their parent?
 The first thing is to remember that the Go `func` type is more than a function pointer but a **closure**.
-(I guess I should really call them resolver "closures" not resolver functions.)
 So far we have only assigned a function to a resolver `func` but they can also be assigned instance **method**s, in which case it retains a pointer to the instance.

 (I tend to think of a Go `func` variable like a C function pointer, and when you assigned a Go _function_, or `nil`, to it, it *is* essentially just a function pointer.
 But it can be _more_ since a closure retains two things: a function pointer and data pointer.)

-Imagine we need to change the `height` resolver so that it takes an argument specifying the unit (foot or meter) in which we want the value returned.
+Imagine we need to change the `height` resolver so that it takes an argument specifying the unit (foot or meter) for the returned value.
 To use an argument the `Height float64` field must be converted to a closure that returns a `float64`.

 ```Go
 	Human struct {